Thank you Susie Bodnar, EDGE Chair, and, Director of Operations and Client Srategy at FourKites for this special message about EDGE 2019.

 • Community focus – CSCMP is a work family.
 It's a strong network of supply chain industry professionals whose bond goes beyond business interests and professional commonalities.
 Mentorship, career sustainability, connections, being part of a community – all terms that describe CSCMP EDGE.
 To ensure you receive this value out of your EDGE experience, and based on your feedback, we made sure to allow for more networking time in Anaheim and shortened our sessions a bit.

 What will be different?

 By Lori Webber, Chief Marketing Officer, IBM Watson Supply Chain.
-Thank you Lori Webber for this fascinating Hot Topic.
+Thank you Lori Webber for contributing this Hot Topic.